senseibence/cryptoroyale-bot/README.md

-# Web scraper for *cryptoroyale.one* using puppeteer node library
+# Web Scraper for *cryptoroyale.one* Using Puppeteer Node Library

 [Bot Demo](https://youtu.be/pqIlA8QYa2c)